-In March 2011, during the Baselworld 2011 trade show, the Franco-Swiss watchmaker has presented its new Bell & Ross BR 01-92 Ceramic automatic pilot’s watch.
+In March 2011, during the Baselworld 2011 trade show, Bell & Ross has presented its new BR 01-92 Ceramic automatic pilot’s watch.

-I am not particularly fond of Bell & Ross’ BR 01 line of “flight instrument” watches.
-Although they definitely look great on press photos and seem to possess the highest build quality that money can buy, they just didn’t look good on my wrist when I first tried one.
+I am not particularly fond of Bell & Ross’ BR 01 line of “flight instruments.”
+Although they definitely look great on press photos and possesses the highest build quality that money can buy, they just didn’t look good on my wrist when I first tried one.

 I mean, they looked huge and even ridiculous on me.

-With its square case measuring almost frightening 46 mm x 46 mm millimeters and being not particularly thin, the watch could look great if worn above a heavy-lined bomber jacket, but nobody wears watches in such a fashion these days.
+With its square case measuring almost frightening 46 mm x 46 mm millimeters and being not particularly thin, the BR 01-92 could look great if worn above a heavy-lined bomber jacket, but nobody wears watches in such a fashion these days.

 Nevertheless, I must confess that this particular iteration of the model strikes a chord with me.
 In fact, it plays a whole G Major pentatonic.

 If you throw away the black alligator leather strap put on a textile NATO band (and support the whole composition with a huge modified mud-plugger, like an old Nissan Patrol or a Toyota Land Cruiser 100, with dents and scratches everywhere, and thick toothy tires, and a heavy-duty jack welded to its frame) it may actually look good with jeans and a camouflaged T-shirt somewhere in the wilderness.

 Like the rest of the family, the timekeeper is powered by the same ETA 2892 automatic movement.

 Of course, I would prefer to see it powered by some NOS “historic” hand-wound caliber, like FHF 96 or some Unitas movement: it would make the BR 01 line more notable and would also help them to shave a couple of millimeters off the total height of the watch.